Nathanjms/nj-node-api/README.md

    1. Run `npm run dev` to start the app.
    1. Go to `http://localhost:3002` to see the app.
    1. The credentials from docker are the ones filled in in the `.env.example`, so the database connection should work immediately.
+1. Import the insomnia_endpoints.yaml into Insomnia for a list of endpoints.
+   1. Update the environment with the bearer token obtained by the login endpoint.

 ### Migrations